 REG | 46.10% | 48.32% | 49.31% | 45.89% | 47.24% |

-With CPA Exam pass rates for the third quarter of 2022 in hand, we can make some comparisons to how candidates have fared in the past.
+With CPA Exam pass rates for the last quarter of 2023 in hand, we can make some comparisons to how candidates have fared in the past.

 It’s always interesting to go back and reflect on the fluctuations in CPA Exam pass rates.
 And especially when you consider the impact of the global COVID pandemic, pass rates have gone up and down in unpredictable ways.
-Still, the Q3 2022 rates are mostly lower than the Q2 2022 rates (except for REG) and higher overall than the Q4 2021 and Q1 2022 pass rates.
-But that’s not unusual; the fourth quarter CPA Exam results are usually the lowest of the year.
-A
+Still, the Q4 2024 rates are mostly lower than the 2022 rates.

 It is interesting that the BEC rates went down so much, though.
 These rates just go to show that you have to study to pass.
 Even with a section like BEC that has a reputation for being easier than the other parts, you have to prep in advance if you plan to pass the CPA Exam.